 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic.
-In mid-March 2020, federal, provincial, and local authorities in Canada, the United States, and other nations began to significantly restrict the ability of people to leave their homes and carry out normal day-day activities.
-These measures will have a significant, negative effect on the economy of all nations for an uncertain period of time.
+Federal, provincial, and local authorities in Canada, the United States, and other nations continue to significantly restrict the ability of people to leave their homes and carry out normal day-day activities.
+These measures could have a significant, negative effect on the economy of all nations for an uncertain period of time.
 The duration and impact of COVID-19 is unknown at this time and it is not possible to reliably estimate the impact that the length and severity of these developments will have on the financial results and conditions of the Company in future periods.